 Next, you’ll need to apply to a certification program to set the stage for your future role as an educator.
 In the program, you’ll learn teaching theory, pedagogy, and classroom management.
 You’ll also participate in student teaching to gain real-life experience.

-As you embark on this journey, explore the Teachers of Tomorrow programs.
-They’re designed to support aspiring teachers like you, and they offer an affordable, self-paced, and 100% online path to certification.
+At Teachers of Tomorrow programs we support aspiring educators by offering an affordable, self-paced, and fully online path to certification.